codenotallk/calculator-rust/README.md

 Now we have the servers running separated.
 We have a problem right now.
 We need to set the port for each resource.
 That's it.
 Before I leave, Let me remove the src folder.
 Bye

+## Step 10
+Now with servers splitted.
+We need some resource that can join them together.
+For that, we have NGINX.

+First We need to add the NGINX to our docker compose file.
+And create a configuration file to configure the reverse proxy.

+All the services are running on localhost.
+I'll change the the docker compose network to use the host network.

+This step is a quite simple.
+Now we have unified the services behind one endpoint plus port.
+That's it.